Films dripping with realness

 We are here too

-In addition to cats and prisons, there are many other short films that beautifully portray the reality of our world.
+There are many other short films that beautifully portray the reality of our world.
 Including the reality that we sometimes have to fight for.
 The film block ‘Stand Your Ground’ shows the struggle to be heard and seen and centers around the core message of every protest: we are there too.

 A message that unites people, as can also be seen in the film block ‘Nature Hitting Hard’, about the inequality of climate change.
 Because the effects of climate change do not affect everybody equally, even though this is a problem for all of us.
 That is why it is so important that we show our humanity and reality.
 That is how we come together.